Worried migraine will ruin your vacation? You’re not alone.

-Unfortunately, there’s always a possibility you’ll get a migraine.
+Unfortunately, there’s always a possibility you’ll experience an attack.
 To make sure you’re ready if one does strike, here’s how to prepare.

-First, bring your preventive and acute medications, plus any supplements or additional treatments that have been successful for you at home (such as eye masks).
+First, bring your preventive and acute medications, plus any supplements or additional treatments that have been successful for you at home (such as eye masks or essential oil rollers).
 Be sure to bring your medication in your carry-on, in case checked luggage is lost or delayed, Dr. Bain cautions.
 (It’s also smart to bring along proof of your prescription, in case you have any trouble at security.)

 In the moment, Dr. Bain advises patients to practice your normal migraine treatment plan.
 “Get to a dark, quiet room and get an ice pack,” for example, “and take your medication, especially the nausea meds if you suffer from that.”

-The prospect of getting a migraine on vacation feels unfair, but with the proper preparation, you can enjoy migraine-free vacations, or treat them quickly without ruining a trip.
+The prospect of having a migraine attack on vacation feels unfair, but with the proper preparation, you can enjoy migraine-free vacations, or treat them quickly without ruining a trip.
 The most important thing to remember?
 You need a solid migraine treatment plan to fall back on while traveling.